Park Gyu-young: Beginning

-Park began training to become an actor after she was discovered by JYP Entertainment in 2015, after they saw her on the cover of a college magazine called Daehaknaeil.
+Park began training to become an actor after she was discovered by JYP Entertainment in 2015, after they saw her on the cover of a college magazine called University Tomorrow.
 She made her acting debut in Jo Kwon's music video "Crosswalk" in 2016.
 From 2016 to 2018, she played supporting roles in television dramas including Solomon's Perjury, Rain or Shine, and The Third Charm; as well as in the web dramas Magic School and Miss Independent Jieun.

 In 2018, Park made her debut as main protagonist in Kim Baek-joon's film Wretches, where she played the dual roles of Ye-ri, an innocent girl with an intellectual disability, and Bo-kyung.
 That same year, she also appeared in Kim Dae-woong's film Love+Sling, playing So-young, the eldest daughter of a family that lives upstairs from former wrestlers Gwi-bo (Yoo Hae-jin) and Seong-woong (Kim Min-jae).
 Her character was described as "a free-spirited, playful, hippie-like character."
 Park's versatile performances in both films led to her being named a rising star by Cine21.

 In 2019, Park appeared in the television dramas Romance Is a Bonus Book and Nokdu Flower in supporting roles.
 In August of the same year, she left JYP Entertainment and signed with Saram Entertainment.

 Breakthrough roles

 In 2020, she landed her first main role in a television series in the tvN drama It's Okay to Not Be Okay, starring Kim Soo-hyun and Seo Yea-ji.
-The New York Times named the show one of "The Best International Shows of 2020," and it received a nomination for Best TV Movie or Miniseries at the 49th International Emmy Awards in the Best TV Movie or Miniseries categories.
+The New York Times named the show one of "The Best International Shows of 2020" and it received a nomination for Best TV Movie or Miniseries at the 49th International Emmy Awards in the Best TV Movie or Miniseries categories.

 That same year, Park was cast in the Netflix series Sweet Home as Yoon Ji-su, a troubled bass guitarist who moves into Green Home after her boyfriend's suicide.
 A skilled survivor, her character wields a baseball bat and also plays the acoustic guitar.
 She reprised her role for seasons two and three.
 Later, Park admitted she did not have high expectations of being cast, but recalled, "as soon as [she] left the audition set, the director called [her] and said to leave with a script."
+Park and her fellow actresses were praised for breaking stereotypes of female characters.
 For her performance, she earned a nomination for Best New Actress – Television in 57th Baeksang Arts Awards.